DamienBirtel/FizzBuzz/README.md

 This is a simple implementation of FizzBuzz in a REST API.

 I chose REST to build it because it is widely known and well understood by the large majority of programmers.
+So it can be easy and frictionless to integrate to a bigger system of services and APIs.

+This project is production ready in the sense that it will do what's expected of it, is easy to read and understand, and also easy to modify.

 ## Installation